demos-project/youtube/README.md

 This repository has scripts for the Demos YouTube channel.

 Demos is a non-profit project aimed at fixing democracy.
-For more information see [our website](link).

 # git